hgraph-os/hGraph/README.md

 ### Dependencies ###

-The `HGraph` class relies on [d3.js](http://d3js.org/), which is a very popular javascript library for manipulating SVG, specficically for graphs and data plotting.
+The `HGraph` class relies on [d3.js](http://d3js.org/), which is a popular javascript library for manipulating SVG, specficically for graphs and data plotting.

-Once you have downloaded the latest version, you will need to include in in your html above the `HealthGraph` source code:
+Once you have downloaded the latest version, you will need to include it in your html above the `HealthGraph` source code:

         <script src="/path/to/your/d3.js" type="text/javascript"></script>
         <script src="/path/to/your/HealthGraph.js" type="text/javascript"></script>